-Figure 15: Impact of TPC systematics (space charge) on single track efficiency.
-See text for explanation of colored lines.

-Figure 15 shows the results of a full (upper) and Fast-MC (lower) on the impact of the effect.
-In the case of Fast-MC the red (normal) and blue lines (increased errors) are ones of primary concern.
-Both simulations show a minimal impact on system tracking performance.
-This means that the hit density at the SSD is low enough so that the impact of a projection error increase by ~40% is not altering the efficiency of the tracker.
-The red and blue dashed lines show the impact on the D-meson efficiency before cuts (about 2%).
-In the same figure the Fast-MC performs the same exercise in the case of both the SSD and IST being inactive in the system.
-The purple and the black line show the effect of the TPC systematics on such a system.
-We see that the loss of efficiency almost doubles since the TPC distorted tracks have now to be extrapolated and associated with the PIXEL layer-2 hits that also contain pile-up hits.
-The purple and dashed lines show the impact on D0 efficiency before cuts.
-The effect in this case of NoIST and NoSSD is dramatic and catastrophic.
-We cannot afford to loose both layers of the intermediate tracking system.

 Risk Analysis

 Integration Time

 The proposed PIXEL detector is a challenging device.
 It is dependent on the successful development of high readout speed, and shorter integration time (100-200 μs) MAPS devices by IRES Strasbourg with good yield.

 MAPS devices have been developed by the IRES group in Strasbourg in a very modular and gradual way pushing the limits of the technology.
 The exact steps in a long chain of gradual improvements and thorough testing have been described in the HFT proposal.
 Currently, we are testing a production quantity run of the “Phase 1” sensor.
 Phase 1 sensors will be used in the prototype engineering run planned for RHIC Run 11 and represent the last step before the “Ultimate” sensor that will be used for the final version of the Pixel detector.
 The read-out of Phase 1 sensors differs from the Ultimate read-out in as far as for Phase 1 all channels are read out and that zero suppression is done off the sensor chip.
 This limits the integration time of Phase 1 to 640 s.
 The Ultimate technology performs zero suppression in the sensor chip and only transfers the addresses of pixels with a valid hit to the outside world.
 This on-chip readout results in an integration time of 200 s, the integration time specified for the HFT.
 The Ultimate read-out technology has been implemented in test runs with small numbers of pixels and has been tested successfully.
 What remains to be done is to implement this design for a full size sensor and to finalize the control aspects of the full size chips.